f-droid/fdroid-website/_docs/FAQ_-_Client.md

 ### How can I send apps via Bluetooth or WiFi?

-This is done using the 'Neaby' Tab in F-Droid (previously called 'Swap').
+This is done using the 'Nearby' Tab in F-Droid (previously called 'Swap').
 See [here](../../tutorials/swap) for a walkthrough.

 ### What is the security model that F-Droid uses?